 Ingredients

-- 2.2 pounds potatoes, cut in bite-sized chunks
+• 2.2 pounds potatoes, scrubbed clean and cut into bite-sized chunks

 Preserved lemon and mustard potato salad dressing

-- 2 small preserved lemon, seeds removed and roughly chopped (or lemon zest and lemon juice of one whole lemon)
+• 2 small preserved lemons, seeds removed and roughly chopped (or lemon zest and fresh lemon juice of one whole lemon)

-- 4 spring onions, sliced finely (white and green parts kept separate)
+• 4 green onions, thinly sliced (white and green parts kept separate)

-- ¼ cup olive oil and more to drizzle
+• ¼ cup extra virgin olive oil and more to drizzle

 Herb mix

-- ½ cup packed flat-leaf parsley leaves, roughly chopped
+• ½ cup packed fresh flat-leaf parsley leaves, finely chopped

-- ½ cup packed dill fronds, roughly chopped
+• ½ cup packed fresh dill fronds, roughly chopped

 Instructions

-- Place your sliced potatoes and one tablespoon of salt in a large pot.
+• Place your sliced potatoes and one tablespoon of salt in a large saucepan.
 Cover the potatoes with cold water.
-The water should be about 2 cm / 1 inch above the potatoes.
+The water should be about 1 inch / 2 cm above the potatoes.

-- Place the pot on high heat until the water boils.
-Then reduce the heat and simmer until the potatoes are tender – about 8 to 10 minutes.
-You should be able to pierce a potato with a paring knife, but they should not fall apart.
-Drain the potatoes.
+• Place the pot on high heat until the water boils.
+Then reduce the heat and simmer until the potatoes are fork tender – about 8 to 10 minutes.
+You should be able to easily pierce a potato with a paring knife, but they should not fall apart.
+Drain the potatoes in a colander.

-- While the potatoes are cooking, grab a large bowl (large enough to fit the potatoes later).
-And combine the chopped preserved lemon (or lemon zest and juice), the vinegar, dijon mustard, olive oil and celery salt.
-Add the white parts of the sliced spring onions (reserve the green part for the herb mix).
+• While the potatoes are cooking, grab a large bowl (large enough to fit the potatoes later).
+Whisk together the chopped preserved lemon (or lemon zest and lemon juice), the vinegar, dijon mustard, olive oil and celery salt to create a vinaigrette.
+Add the white parts of the sliced green onions (reserve the green part for the herb mix).

-- Once drained, tip the warm potatoes into the bowl with the lemon mustard dressing.
-Gently toss the cooked potatoes and set the bowl aside to cool down.
+• Once drained, tip the warm potatoes into the bowl with the lemon mustard dressing.
+Gently toss the cooked potatoes to coat all the pieces in the dressing.

-- Add the flat-leaf parsley, dill and spring onion greens once the potatoes have cooled to room temperature.
-Or add them straight away if you plan to serve the potato salad immediately.
+• Add the chopped herbs and reserved green onion once the potatoes have cooled to room temperature.
+Or add them immediately to serve warm.

-- Taste and season with more salt (or celery salt), black pepper and a good drizzle of olive oil.
+• Taste and season with more salt (or celery salt), a generous grind of black pepper and finish with a good drizzle of olive oil.

 Notes